MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Functions/Get-MgBetaUserDriveListItemDelta.md

 ## SYNOPSIS
 Get newly created, updated, or deleted list items without having to perform a full read of the entire items collection.
-Your app begins by calling delta without any parameters.\nThe service starts enumerating the hierarchy of the list, returning pages of items, and either an @odata.nextLink or an @odata.deltaLink.\nYour app should continue calling with the @odata.nextLink until you see an @odata.deltaLink returned.
+Your app begins by calling delta without any parameters.The service starts enumerating the hierarchy of the list, returning pages of items, and either an @odata.nextLink or an @odata.deltaLink.Your app should continue calling with the @odata.nextLink until you see an @odata.deltaLink returned.
-After you received all the changes, you can apply them to your local state.\nTo check for changes in the future, call delta again with the @odata.deltaLink from the previous response.
+After you received all the changes, you can apply them to your local state.To check for changes in the future, call delta again with the @odata.deltaLink from the previous response.
 The delta feed shows the latest state for each item, not each change.
-If an item was renamed twice, it only shows up once, with its latest name.\nThe same item might appear more than once in a delta feed, for various reasons.
+If an item was renamed twice, it only shows up once, with its latest name.The same item might appear more than once in a delta feed, for various reasons.
 You should use the last occurrence you see.
 Deleted items are returned with the deleted facet.
-Deleted indicates that the item is deleted and can't be restored.\nItems with this property should be removed from your local state.
+Deleted indicates that the item is deleted and can't be restored.Items with this property should be removed from your local state.

 ## SYNTAX